Zinc–air battery: Reaction equations

 Zinc–air batteries cannot be used in a sealed battery holder since some air must come in; the oxygen in 1 liter of air is required for every ampere-hour of capacity used.

 Storage density

-Zinc–air batteries have higher energy density than many other types of battery because atmospheric air is one of the battery reactants, in contrast to battery types that require a material such as manganese dioxide in combination with zinc.
+Zinc–air batteries have a higher energy density than many other types of batteries because atmospheric air is one of the battery reactants, in contrast to battery types that require materials like manganese dioxide in combination with zinc.
 Energy density, when measured by weight (mass) is known as specific energy.
 The following table shows the calculation of specific energy for a specific zinc-air battery and several other commonly available batteries of different chemistries.